What Happens If a Process Server Can't Find You in California?

 When Initial Service Attempts Fail

 Process servers don't give up after one attempt.
-In California, if a person can't be served at their home or workplace on the first try, the server is expected to make multiple attempts at different times of day and on different days.
-Courts generally want to see evidence of 'reasonable diligence' before allowing alternative service methods.
-What counts as reasonable diligence depends on the circumstances, but typically means at least 3-4 attempts at varying hours.
+In California, if a person can't be served at their home or workplace on the first try, the server is expected to make multiple attempts at different times of day and on different days of the week.
+Courts throughout NorCal — including Contra Costa County Superior Court in Martinez and the Richmond branch — want to see evidence of 'reasonable diligence' before allowing alternative service methods.
+What counts as reasonable diligence depends on the circumstances, but typically means at least three to four documented attempts at varying hours, including evenings and weekends.

-After demonstrating reasonable diligence with personal service attempts, California law allows substitute service under CCP 415.20.
-This means leaving a copy of the documents with a competent adult at the defendant's home or usual place of business, along with mailing a copy to the same address.
-Substitute service is deemed complete 10 days after mailing.
-This is a common outcome when defendants work irregular hours or are rarely home during normal service windows.
+After demonstrating reasonable diligence with personal service attempts, California law allows substitute service under CCP § 415.20.
+This means leaving a copy of the documents with a competent adult at the defendant's home or usual place of business, then mailing a copy to the same address.
+Substitute service is deemed complete 10 days after the mailing — not the day documents are left.
+This is a common and legally sound outcome when defendants work irregular hours, travel frequently, or are rarely home during normal service windows.

 Skip Tracing: Finding Defendants Who Have Moved

 If the address on file is incorrect — the person has moved without updating records — a process server may use skip tracing to locate a current address.
-Skip tracing uses public records, database searches, and investigative techniques to identify where a person lives or works.
-Some process servers include basic skip tracing in their standard service, while others offer it as an add-on.
-If you know the defendant has moved but don't have a current address, ask about skip tracing options.
+Skip tracing pulls from public records databases, court filings, voter registration, DMV records, utility cross-checks, property records, and other investigative sources to identify where a person currently lives or works.
+In NorCal's Bay Area, where people frequently move between cities like Richmond, Oakland, Berkeley, Concord, Pittsburg, and Brentwood, skip tracing is a standard part of difficult-serve casework.

-When a defendant genuinely cannot be located after diligent efforts, California law allows service by publication under CCP 415.50.
-This involves publishing a notice in a newspaper of general circulation in the area where the defendant was last known to reside.
-Service by publication requires a court order and is only available when personal service cannot be accomplished with reasonable diligence.
-It's a last resort and takes time — typically 28 days of publication.
+When a defendant genuinely cannot be located after diligent efforts, California law allows service by publication under CCP § 415.50.
+This involves publishing a legal notice in a newspaper of general circulation in the area where the defendant was last known to reside.
+In Contra Costa County, qualifying newspapers include the East Bay Times and local community papers with general circulation — the court must approve the specific publication.

-Deliberately evading a process server is a real strategy some defendants attempt, but it doesn't protect them indefinitely.
-If a court is satisfied that a defendant is evading service, it may authorize alternative service methods more readily.
-Courts take a dim view of deliberate evasion, and it can affect a judge's perception of the defendant's credibility.
-In unlawful detainer cases, California courts allow posting and mailing when a tenant actively avoids service.
+Deliberately evading a process server is a strategy some defendants attempt, but it doesn't protect them indefinitely.
+If a court is satisfied that a defendant is actively evading service, it may authorize alternative service methods more readily and may take the evasion into account when evaluating the defendant's conduct.
+Courts in NorCal take a dim view of deliberate evasion, and it can negatively affect a judge's perception of the defendant's credibility and good faith throughout the case.

-If your process server is having difficulty completing service, stay in communication with them.
-Ask about their attempt logs, what times they've tried, and whether substitute service is appropriate.
-If the person appears to have moved, provide any updated address information you have.
-In difficult cases, a professional skip trace or stakeout may be necessary.
-Document everything — courts want to see a paper trail showing you made a genuine effort.
+If your process server is having difficulty completing service, stay in active communication with them.
+Ask for attempt logs, what times they've tried, and whether substitute service is appropriate given the number of attempts made.
+If the person appears to have moved, provide any updated address information — employer name, new neighborhood, vehicle description, or known associates' addresses — that might help locate them.
+In difficult cases, a professional skip trace or stakeout may be necessary, and Northbound Legal can discuss these options for cases throughout Richmond and Contra Costa County.

 Frequently Asked Questions